Hunters (Star Trek: Voyager): Plot

 that Voyager is far away in the Delta Quadrant, begins sending messages to the crew.
 The data is being forwarded to the ship via powerful Hirogen transmission arrays, which are run on the energy of micro-singularities (miniature black holes).
 The crew is excited to receive letters from home, but frustrated when the Hirogen demand they stop using the communications array.
 Captain Janeway defies the Hirogen as many more letters from home are still in its database.

 Letters continue to be downloaded, spreading good and bad news alike.
-Vulcan tactical officer Tuvok learns there is another addition to his family, while Janeway learns her fiance has married another woman, having given her up as dead for three years.
+Vulcan tactical officer Tuvok learns there is another addition to his family, while Janeway learns her fiancé has married another woman, having given her up as dead for three years.
 First Officer Chakotay and Chief Engineer Torres learn that a large majority of their Maquis friends have been imprisoned or killed by the Cardassians and their new Dominion allies.
 Helmsman Tom Paris, facing the possibility of a difficult letter from home, realizes his own problems pale in relation to Torres' news.
 Many of the "lower decks" crew are shown by name and face as "postmaster" Neelix delivers the letters around the ship, and Ensign Harry Kim spends much of the episode wondering if he will get a letter at all, due to data loss.